adeepbiswas/WakeWordDetection/README.md

 <img src="kwt.png" alt="drawing" width="200"/>

-The baseline model for this project has been taken from [Keyword Transformer: A Self-Attention Model for Keyword Spotting](https://arxiv.org/abs/2104.00769), presented at Interspeech 2021.
-Consider citing our paper if you find this work useful.
+The baseline model for this project has been taken from [Keyword Transformer: A Self-Attention Model for Keyword Spotting](https://arxiv.org/abs/2104.00769).

 ## Setup